Bacteriostatic polymer surfaces

 Microbial infections are a major concern for many commercial applications such as textiles, food packaging, water purification or medical equipment.
 Here we are interested mainly in packaging where the challenge here is to reduce the microbial loading (to increase shelf life).
 The objective is to preferentially incorporate bacteriostatic polymers in packaging due to their advantages of having some mobility and resistance to packaging process conditions (temperature, stretching ...).
-The objective of this project is to form a bacteriostatic polymer film (both attractive and biocide) where bacteria will be trapped to limit their growth and multiplication, responsible for spoilage.
-Promising results have already been obtained on the grafting of bacteriostatic polymers onto surfaces and we want to develop a synthetic protocol to functionalize polyethylene films, main material of food films.
-After characterization of polymers and surfaces that will be performed with the techniques available in Partners' Laboratories (INRA and CEA), microbiological studies (especially adhesion, viable cultivable and biofilms) will be conducted with microbiologists from INRA.
+One of the strategies is to incorporate bacteriostatic polymers into the polymer matrix.
+The objective is therefore to form block copolymers, with one block that will be the bacteriostatic polymer and to prepare particles grafted with chains of this polymer.
+The two compounds will then be mixed to the polymer matrix in order to form composite films.
+After the characterization of polymers (size exclusion chromatography, NMR), particles (TGA) and surfaces (FTIR, XPS, goniometer), microbiological studies will be conducted with our partner team AgroParisTech.

 |Technics/methods used during the internship: |

-Polymer chemistry, FTIR, Contact angle, microscopy, profilometry, XPS
+Polymer chemistry, FTIR, size-exclusion chromatography, contact angle, microscopy, profilometry, XPS

 |Tutor of the internship |